MV Hondius cluster reported by WHO. WHO, May 12, 2026

 Seek immediate medical attention if fever, muscle pain, or breathing difficulty develop after possible rodent exposure or contact with confirmed cases.
 Inform clinicians of travel history.

-Short answers for tracker, outbreak, symptoms, and safety searches.
+Short answers for hantavirus tracker, outbreak, symptoms, and safety searches.

 What is the latest hantavirus tracker update?